IT

 • For SCIM, you need a Harriet API token.
 Account owners can create one from My preferences → Manage API tokens (open your name in the top-right menu, then My preferences).
 Users with the Manage API Keys role can also manage tokens if your org assigns that role.

 • Decide your company email domain (for example acme.com).
-Harriet matches users to Okta by this domain.
+Harriet uses this domain to start Okta SSO when the person is not already in Harriet.

 Harriet’s public web origin is https://harriethq.com unless your deployment uses a custom domain.
 Replace it below if your IT team gave you a different base URL.